aisha-x/THM/Rooms/SOC Level 1/Digital Forensics and Incident Response/Windows Forensics 1.md

 ### Accessing the Registry

 You can view and edit the registry using **`regedit.exe`**, a built-in Windows utility.
-Additional tools can also help analyze the registry, which will be explored in future tasks.
+Additional tools can also help analyze the registry.

 ### Registry Structure